rowlandcoping/hopes-and-dreams/README.md

 #### Diary Collection

 Each document in the diary collection is linked to a dream by the dream's ID.
-They consist of the following keys: dream_ID(the related dream), diary entry (these will be numbered sequentially and created on the fly as they are added).
+They consist of the following keys: dream_ID(the related dream), diary entry (these will be numbered sequentially and created on the fly as they are added), no_entries (this will be incremented each time an entry is added, and used to iterate over the data).
 Comments will be enabled for diary entries

 #### Goals Collection